 - conducts hearings related to alleged violations of the Gaming, Liquor and Cannabis Act; Gaming, Liquor and Cannabis Regulation; or AGLC policies.

-The board is accountable to the President of Treasury Board and Minister of Finance of the Government of Alberta.
+The board is accountable to the Minister of Service Alberta and Red Tape Reduction of the Government of Alberta.

-The AGLC Board of Directors is made up of up to nine independent members and the AGLC P&CEO.
+The AGLC Board of Directors is made up of up to nine independent members and the AGLC CEO.
 Of the nine board members, one member is designated as the board chair.
-Both the board members and P&CEO are appointed by the Lieutenant Governor in Council.
+Both the board members and CEO are appointed by the Lieutenant Governor in Council.
 Board members can serve for terms of up to three years with a maximum of 10 years of service.